sx7ngoated/sx7ngoated/README.md

 ## Hi there 👋
-> I'm 19 year old jonior dev
+⚡> I'm 19 year old jonior dev
-> html, ccs, java script
+⚡> html, css, java script
-> database etc
+⚡> database etc
 <!--
 **sx7ngoated/sx7ngoated** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.